Dave Waddington: Early life

-Dave Waddington was born on May 10, 1952 in Sandusky, Ohio.
+Waddington was born on May 10, 1952, in Sandusky, Ohio.
 He attended Sandusky High School.

 Powerlifting career

-Waddington competed in three World's Strongest Man contests, finishing third in the first one he entered in 1981 behind two of the most accomplished strength athletes, Bill Kazmaier and Geoff Capes.
+Waddington competed in three World's Strongest Man contests, finishing third in the first one he entered in 1981 behind Bill Kazmaier and Geoff Capes.
+In 1982 he was seventh, and in 1984 was joint-fourth behind Jón Páll Sigmarsson, Ab Wolders and Capes.

 As a powerlifter, Dave Waddington was briefly the super heavyweight IPF champion in 1980, but was later disqualified, the title passing to Doyle Kenady.
-The next year, on June 13, 1981 Waddington became the first man to squat over 1,000 lbs.
+The next year, on June 13, 1981 in Zanesville, Ohio Waddington made history by became the first man to squat over 1,000 lbs.

 Powerlifting record

 Dave Waddington was a seven time Ohio Champion, and a four time YMCA National Champion.